The Hardest Day: Fresh German operations

 By 17:00, the Luftwaffe was ready to strike again.
 Radar stations were now plotting more German formations off the Kent coast and over the Pas-de-Calais area.
 Having attacked Biggin Hill and Kenley, Luftflotte 2 was now going after the Sector Station RAF North Weald and RAF Hornchurch.
 Some 58 Do 17s of KG 2 were sent to bomb Hornchurch and 51 He 111s of KG 53 were directed to attack North Weald.
 The two raiding formations were to pass over the coast at the same time; so the He 111s attacking North Weald, with further to go, left 15 minutes earlier.
 The He 111s were to cross over at Foulness, the Dorniers at Deal.
 Fighter escort was provided by 140 Bf 109s and Bf 110s from JG 3, JG 26, JG 51, JG 54 and ZG 26.

 The British correctly estimated the German strength as 250 aircraft.
 To meet the threat the Fighter Controllers at 11 Group's Uxbridge centre scrambled 13 Squadrons; No. 12 Group at Watnall passed on orders to four more.
 Soon, a combined total of 47 Spitfires and 97 Hurricanes were in the air.
 Ten of the RAF fighters in the air (nine Spitfires from No. 19 Squadron and one Hurricane from No. 151 Squadron) were armed with 20 mm cannon.

-No. 11 Group moved No. 32, 54, 56, and 501 Squadrons, totalling 11 Spitfires and 33 Hurricanes, to the Margate-Canterbury line to engage the enemy formations first.
+No. 11 Group moved No. 32, 54, 56, and 501 Squadrons, totalling 11 Spitfires and 33 Hurricanes, to the Margate–Canterbury line to engage the enemy formations first.
 The remaining units were to climb to altitude and wait over or near the threatened fighter airfields, until a clearer picture emerged of enemy intentions.

 KG 53 raid

 KG 53 approached North Weald from the east between Maldon, Essex and Rochford.
-No. 56 Squadron's 12 Hurricanes engaged the bombers, while No. 54 Squadron's 11 Spitfires engaged the escorting Bf 109s and Bf 110s.
+No. 56 Squadron with 12 Hurricanes engaged the bombers, and No. 54 Squadron with 11 Spitfires engaged the escorting Bf 109s and Bf 110s.
 In the engagement, at least one Bf 110 was shot down.
 The line of advance was now clear to the British ground controllers.
 Five Squadrons: No. 46, 85, 151, 257, and 310 with 61 Hurricanes, were scrambled to intercept the bombers in front of, or over the target.
 By 17:00 the airfield was covered in 5/10ths stratocumulus at 5,000 feet.
 Within thirty minutes the cloud base fell to just 3,500 feet.
-The German formation leaders soon realised that there was no hope of hitting a target from 12,000 feet, particularly when they could not see it.
+The German formation leaders soon realised that there was no hope of hitting a target from 12,000 feet where they could not see it.
 At 17:40, KG 53 turned away and headed for base.
 They had lost a single bomber to 56 Squadron.
 Things were about to change.
 As they turned around, 28 Hurricanes from Nos.
 46, 85, and 151 Squadron prepared for a head-on attack.
 Meanwhile, 12 Hurricanes from 256 Squadron closed on the Germans from behind.